San Escobar: Internet phenomenon

-As a result, the country gained a significant presence on the Internet, and was spontaneously given a fictitious identity on social media (Twitter, Facebook), including a flag (blue, white, and green stripes, with a yellow 5-pointed star in a red triangle), photos and maps.
+The country gained a significant presence on the Internet and was spontaneously given a fictitious identity on social media, including photographs, maps, and a flag featuring blue, white, and green stripes and a yellow 5-pointed star in a red triangle.
 The Facebook page was created by Jarek Kubicki, a member of the Razem political party.

-Within a day the hashtag #SanEscobar was tracked by over 2 million people and has become the most popular within the Polish segment of Twitter.
-San Escobar has also become a subject of numerous joke news, e.g. about an appointment of a military attaché and its nice ecology.
-A good deal of them play upon drug lord Pablo Escobar, popularized via the TV series Narcos.
+Within a day, the hashtag #SanEscobar was tracked by over 2 million people and became the most popular within the Polish segment of Twitter.
+San Escobar also became a subject of numerous joke news reports, such as those about an appointment of a military attaché and its nice ecology.
+A good deal of them played upon drug lord Pablo Escobar, popularized via the TV series Narcos.